 Waste water treatment plant in the Baltic Sea Region. ©panthermedia/yeti88

 About 600 operators work up to 2000 municipal waste water treatment plants in the Baltic Sea region.
 “To date, more than half of the district heating in the Baltic Sea region could be heated by waste water, e.g. in Lübeck, Stockholm and Turku,” explains Björn Grönholm, Head of Secretariat of the Sustainable Cities Commission of the Union of Baltic Cities (UBC) and leader of the project “Interactive Water Management” (IWAMA), which was finalised in spring 2019.

-Waste water becomes profitable business
+Waste water can be profitable business

 Björn sees great potential for many municipalities to get even more out of waste water if they copy what some are already doing in the region: the municipality would sell drinking water through its fresh water company and then collect and treat waste water –services paid for by water tariffs.
 Then, the municipality would apply heat pumps to take energy out of the 24-25°C waste water and use it in local district heating.
 For example, Turku’s waste water treatment plant produces ten times more energy from waste water than the energy needed to run the whole plant.
 Heat can then be sold to markets for district heating and cooling.
 From the sludge accumulating during the treatment the municipality can produce biogas.
 “Municipalities have the opportunity to reuse and sell the water and its valuable contents several times – a perfect example of a circular economy,” highlights Björn.
 In this way, the time needed to pay off the costs of a waste water treatment plant can go down from 25 to about seven years.

 Waste water practitioners need to learn and exchange